aureamunoz/hello-world-fwless/README.md

 1. To bypass the generation of the Openshift `Build` and `BuildConfig` resources used by Openshift to perform a container build on the cluster, we will then add a new Java annotation - `@S2iBuild` and change the parameter `enabled=false`,
 2. To tell to docker to push the image build locally to the `docker.io` registry, the following annotation must be then added: `@DockerBuild(registry = "docker.io")`

-**NOTE**: you need to have an account on the image registry to be able to push the image.
+**NOTE**: you need to have an account on the image registry and be logged with `docker login` to be able to push the image.

 Edit the Java `App` class and add these annotations: